ajvincent/ts-morph-structures/stage_1_bootstrap/DESIGN.md

     - [ ] Use `StructureClassesMap.clone()` and your decorators' `cloneFoo(source, target)` functions where practical
   - [ ] Add a `satisfies` constraint for your class for the static clone method:  `ClassDeclarationImpl satisfies CloneableStructure<ClassDeclarationStructure>;` for example
   - [ ] Add your class to the `StructureClassesMap`, with the key being your `StructureKind`.
-  - [ ] Add your class as an export from `exports.mts`
+  - [ ] Add your class as an export from `exports.ts`
   - [ ] Write whatever tests and/or documentation you feel is appropriate

 ### Checklist for adding a new type structure class

-- In [source/base/TypeStructureKind.mts](./prototype-snapshot/base/TypeStructureKind.mts), append a new enum member of `TypeStructureKind`
+- In [source/base/TypeStructureKind.ts](./prototype-snapshot/base/TypeStructureKind.ts), append a new enum member of `TypeStructureKind`
-- In [TypeStructures.mts](./prototype-snapshot/typeStructures/TypeStructures.mts), define the type alias your type structure class will implement
+- In [TypeStructures.ts](./prototype-snapshot/typeStructures/TypeStructures.ts), define the type alias your type structure class will implement
   - Include `KindedStructure<TypeStructureKind.YourNewType>`
     - Depending on child types, this may be `TypedStructureWithChildren` or `TypedStructureWithOneChild`.
   - Include `ReplaceableDescendants`